ultrabug/py3status/docs/dev-guide/the-py3-helper.md

 ### command_output(command, shell=False, capture_stderr=False, localized=False)

-Run a command and return its output as unicode.
+Run a command and return its output as text.
 The command can either be supplied as a sequence or string.

 :param command: command to run can be a str or list